andersjanmyr/mc/README.md

 ```
 $ mc get -h
-Gets one of more values from memcached.
+Gets one of more values.
 	Keys should be comma separated without spaces.
-	Values will be returned one on each line in the order the keys were given.
+If no keys have values, get will exit with an error status.
+Multiple values will be returned one on each line in the order the keys were given.
+Missing keys will have the value key:none

 Usage:
-  mc get key [flags]
+  mc get <key(s)> [flags]

 Flags:
   -h, --help   help for get